Measuring Hubble constant in an anisotropic extension of $\Lambda$CDM model: Data and methodology

-In the present study, we utilize the SNe Ia distance moduli measurements from the Pantheon+ sample \cite{Brout:2022vxf} consisting of 1701 light curves of 1550 distinct SNe Ia in the redshift range $z \in [0.001, 2.26]$, and we refer to this dataset as PP. We also use SH0ES Cepheid host distance anchors \cite{Brout:2022vxf}, which provide constraints on both $M_B$ and $H_0$, and refer to this dataset as PPSH0ES.
+In this current investigation, we utilize distance modulus measurements of SNe Ia from the Pantheon+ sample \cite{Brout:2022vx}.
+This dataset consists of 1701 light curves representing 1550 distinct SNe Ia spanning the redshift range $z \in [0.001, 2.26]$, referred to as PP. Additionally, we incorporate SH0ES Cepheid host distance anchors \cite{Brout:2022vx} to our analysis, enabling constraints on both $M_B$ and $H_0$; this dataset is denoted as PPSH0ES.

+In the process of constraining cosmological parameters using the PP data, we minimize the following expression: